-TAFT Foundation was born from a simple belief: that students can become powerful agents of change when they are given the opportunity to support one another.n a deeper level.
+TAFT Foundation was born from a simple belief: that students can become powerful agents of change when they are given the opportunity to support one another.

 Founder’s Journey